Home Staff Directory

 Co-Editor-in-Chief

-Jade Faircloth is a third-year global studies and public affairs double major.
+Jade Faircloth is a fourth-year global studies major with a public affairs minor.
 She is interested in topics relating to international relations, criminal law, and human rights, with a specific focus on accountability within international institutions and the disparities in global justice systems.
 After graduation, she hopes to travel and attend law school.
-In her spare time, she enjoys cafe hopping, baking, and spending time with her friends and family.
+In her spare time, she enjoys cafe hopping, baking, traveling, and spending time with her friends and family.

 Co-Editor-in-Chief

-Madeline Abellera is a second-year political science major who intends to minor in Russian studies.
-She is especially interested in the geopolitics of Eastern Europe and the Middle East, and hopes to attend law school after graduation (specializing in international law).
-Madeline has worked as an intern for the government of her Bay Area hometown, and competes on the UCLA Model United Nations team.
+Madeline Abellera is a third-year political science major with a minor in Russian studies.
+She is especially interested in the geopolitics of Eastern Europe and hopes to attend law school after graduation.
+Madeline has worked as an intern for the Center for European Policy Analysis in Washington, D.C. and is a head delegate of the UCLA Model United Nations team.
 In her free time, she enjoys going to museums, drinking coffee, and learning about random niche historical events.

 Ivana Prokopenko